-This is the first in human treatment with ST-920, a recombinant AAV2/6 vector encoding the cDNA for human a-Gal A. The purpose of this study is to evaluate the safety and tolerability of ascending doses of ST-920.
+This is the first in human treatment with ST-920, an adeno-associated virus (AAV2/6) vector encoding the complementary deoxyribonucleic acid (cDNA) for human a-Gal A. The purpose of this study is to evaluate the safety and tolerability of ascending doses of ST-920.
 ST-920 aims to provide stable, long-term production of α-Gal A at therapeutic levels in subjects with Fabry disease.
 The constant production of α-Gal A in humans should, importantly, enable reduction and potentially clearance of Fabry disease substrates Gb3 and lyso-Gb3.
 On Day 1, patients will be infused intravenously with a single dose of ST-920 and followed for a period of 52 weeks.

 Study Type